Multisite Nginx Server

 sudo rm -f /etc/nginx/sites-enabled/default

-Now now have 2 server blocks enabled:
+Now we have 2 server blocks enabled:

 • site1.com which will respond to site1.com and www.site1.com